Hermann-SW/Raspberry_v1_camera_global_external_shutter/README.md

 Mostly for fast moving scenes.
 The propeller of the mini drone rotates with 26000rpm and has a blade diameter of 34mm.
 The radial speed at blade tips is quite high, 0.034m&ast;pi&ast;(26000/60)=46.3m/s(!) or 166.6km/h.

 This is the frame you get with v1 camera normal [rolling shutter](https://en.wikipedia.org/wiki/Rolling_shutter) mode, total distortion:
 ![rolling shutter demo of propeller rotating with 26000rpm](res/rs.26000rpm.jpg)

 This is animation of video taken with global external shutter technique (scene lit by 5000lm led with 36µs strobe pulse duration):
 ![global shutter demo of propeller rotating with 26000rpm](res/26000rpm.anim.gif)

 How do you get that?
 By powering off light after then end od the strobe pulse, and a really dark scene in that case.
 Only that way further accumulation of light can be avoided for the lower lines of the frame that are sent to Pi rom camera later than the very first lines.

 ## Setup for global external shutter

-This is te setup:
+This is the setup:
 ![Setup for global external shutter](res/IMG_270519_182616.jpg)

 You need: